black0017/3D-GAN-pytorch/README.md

 # 3D GAN Pytorch
 **Responsible** implementation of 3D-GAN NIPS 2016 paper that can be found https://papers.nips.cc/paper/6096-learning-a-probabilistic-latent-space-of-object-shapes-via-3d-generative-adversarial-modeling.pdf

+We did our best to follow the original guidelines based on the papers.
+However, it is always good to try to reproduce the publication results from the original work.
 We also included our **DCGAN** implementation since **3D-GAN** is the natural extension of DCGAN in 3D space.
 For completeness a Vanilla GAN is also included.
 All models all available in Google COLLAB.
 You can train them with the same training script that exists in train.py

 ## Google collab instructions and usage